danifunker/PiEmuCD/README.md

 -   The `to-be-mounted.txt` file specified which of the images on the image store should be mounted in CD-ROM emulation mode.
 -   A sample file is provided in the repository.
--   File is placed at the root of the image store beside the ISOs
+-   File is placed inside of `/opt/usbide` (the folder will need to be created by `sudo mkdir -p /opt/usbide` then `sudo chgrp -R 1000 /opt/usbode` and finally `sudo chmod 664 /opt/usbode/*.txt` )

 ## Llama-ITX Notes
 1. This works best with only a single ISO file being loaded